Lansdowne in Baltimore County, Maryland — The American Northeast (Mid-Atlantic)

 Erected by Maryland Civil War Trails.

 Location.
 39° 14.706′ N, 76° 39.788′ W. Marker is in Lansdowne, Maryland, in Baltimore County.
-Marker is on Clyde Avenue just east of Baltimore Avenue, on the right when traveling east.
+It is on Clyde Avenue just east of Baltimore Avenue, on the right when traveling east.
 Touch for map.
 Marker is at or near this postal address: 104 Clyde Ave, Halethorpe MD 21227, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Gordon E. Thomas (here, next to this marker); Veterans Memorial (approx. 0.6 miles away); a different marker also named Veterans Memorial (approx. 1˝ miles away); Joseph Gans (approx. 1.7 miles away); Mount Auburn Cemetery (approx. 1.8 miles away); Of Fords, Felles, and Falls (approx. 2 miles away); The Baltimore Ecosystem Study (approx. 2 miles away); Carroll Park at the Golf Course (approx. 2 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies: Gordon E. Thomas (here, next to this marker); Veterans Memorial (approx. 0.6 miles away); a different marker also named Veterans Memorial (approx. 1½ miles away); Joseph Gans (approx. 1.7 miles away); Mount Auburn Cemetery (approx. 1.8 miles away); Of Fords, Felles, and Falls (approx. 2 miles away); The Baltimore Ecosystem Study (approx. 2 miles away); Carroll Park at the Golf Course (approx. 2 miles away).
 Touch for a list and map of all markers in Lansdowne.

 Related marker.
 Click here for another marker that is related to this marker.
-This

-Photographed By Devry Becker Jones (CC0), February 3, 2024
+Photographed by Devry Becker Jones (CC0), February 3, 2024